Use Our Job Resource Centre

 You may also qualify for:

-✓ specialized support if you have a disability or if you have experienced violence or abuse.
+✓ Specialized support if you have a disability or if you’ve experienced violence or abuse.

-Our Job Resource Centre has up-to-date computers, software, internet access and a printer/photocopier/fax machine.
+Our Job Resource Centre has up-to-date computers, software, internet access and a printer, photocopier, and fax machine.

 Friday 9AM–3PM (computer shut down 2:30PM)

-Get work faster with our free workshops!
+Get a job faster with our free workshops!
 Improve your resume writing, interview skills, networking, computer skills and more.
+To attend a workshop you must register for an orientation session first.
+Call 604-434-0367 or email email@example.com to register.

 Access Case Manager Support